importhuman/kv-store/README.md

 Status 200 response was obtained for 100% of the requests.

-### Known issues
+### Known issues while running on Kubernetes

-- While running on Kubernetes, the deployment creates 3 replicas of the key-value store service.
+- The deployment creates 3 replicas of the key-value store service.
 These replicas do not have a shared memory, and so have different key-value pair stores, instead of all replicas utilizing a common store.
 - Key-value pairs are not stored anywhere outside the pod, thus, while requests can be made consistently without downtime, any stored values are lost when a pod restarts or goes down.